 Do you see the difference between exploiting and enhancing opportunities?

-Many individuals think more about threats than opportunities.
-This is unfortunate since we may be missing the golden key to success.
+Many individuals think more about downside risks than upside risks.
+This is unfortunate since we may be missing golden opportunities.
 Individuals or organizations who wish to exploit and enhance their opportunities must be intentional.
 How do we do this?